14 February 2023 – A new study has shown that small firms with funny business names attract more customers and make more sales.

-Every new small business owner faces the challenge of coming up with a name for their new venture.
+Every new small company owner faces the challenge of coming up with a name for their new venture.
 And new research suggests that the choice of name could be the difference between success or failure.

 A survey of over 2,000 consumers conducted by insurance provider Simply Business revealed that creative or funny business names can boost sales and increase customer numbers.

-Creative Business Names Get Noticed
+Creative Company Names Get Noticed

 The study by the insurer has shown that 28% of customers are more likely to shop with a small or local business if it has a funny or witty name.

-With 64% saying that they are more likely to notice a small business with a creative name that is funny or clever, it seems clear that a funny name can give a small business the edge over its competitors.
+With 64% saying that they are more likely to notice a small firm with a creative name that is funny or clever, it seems clear that a funny name can give a small business the edge over its competitors.

 51% said that they appreciate the creativity that went into coming up with the name.
 The same amount of people (51%) said that it adds personality to the small business.

-The results of this study show that consumers do pay attention to business names, which means it’s important to choose them carefully.
+The results of this study show that consumers do pay attention to company names, which means it’s important to choose them carefully.
 It’s also easier to build a brand with a name that shows personality and will stick in people’s mind.

 It’s incredible the impact a business name can have on your business – not only are you more memorable but it shows your personality and sense of humour.